Esri/storymap-journal/README.md

 #### Can I use private web map or layer?
 Yes.

-When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, unauthorized users will be redirected to ArcGIS Online sign-in page.
+When the Journal is hosted in ArcGIS Online or Portal for ArcGIS, users that don't have access to the Journal or a webmap used in the Journal will be redirected to the ArcGIS Online sign-in page.
+It is not possible to display an authentication dialog in the Map Journal when the Journal is hosted in ArcGIS Online.

+To use a premium layer in a public webmap, [follow that procedure](http://blogs.esri.com/esri/arcgis/2014/10/07/public-access-to-arcgis-online-premium-services/).

-When hosted on your web server, by default the authentication dialog will appear.
-Because of a technical limitation on older browser we recommend that you [configure the application to use OAuth](https://developers.arcgis.com/authentication/user-javascript.html).
-If you prefer to not configure OAuth, for the authentication to work on some older browser  (Internet Explorer 9 and below) you need to install a proxy server on your web server to make sure the login credentials can be passed securely to ArcGIS Online.
+When the Journal is hosted on your web server, an authentication dialog will appear inside the application.

+Note that for that authentication to work on some older browser (Internet Explorer 9) you need to install a proxy server on your web server to make sure the login credentials can be passed securely to ArcGIS Online.
 For more information, see the [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) in the ArcGIS API for JavaScript documentation.

+Because of that limitation, we recommend that you configure the application to use OAuth.
+OAuth 2.0 based authentication is available for ArcGIS Online and Portal for ArcGIS users with developer or organizational accounts.
+Follow the procedure to [add an application](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION1_55703F1EE9C845C3B07BBD85221FB074) and [register an application](http://doc.arcgis.com/en/arcgis-online/share-maps/add-items.htm#ESRI_SECTION2_20AF85308FD548B5ADBAE28836F66D3F) to get an OAuth application ID.
+Once you have that application, open `index.html`, locate the `configOptions` section and fill the `oAuthAppId` property.

 ### Deployment
 Deploying a Map Journal require to use ArcGIS Online or Portal for ArcGIS.
 The Journal content have to be created using the Map Journal builder and will live in a Web Application Item.